AMPLE: An Adaptive Multiple Path Loss Exponent Radio Propagation Model Considering Environmental Factors: The Model

+\item{\textbf{\emph{Weighted Distance}} ($d_r$): $d_r$ is the $r$th region length, and the fraction in parentheses is the weighted distance to compute the sub-path loss for $a$th region.
+The numerator and denominator are summations ranging from close-in distance $d_0$ up to the lengths of $a$th and $a$-1th region, respectively.
+Note that under the properties of logarithms, the fraction can be rewritten as a subtraction, which results in the sub-path loss of the desired region.}

+\item{\textbf{\emph{Penetration Loss}} ($X$, $p$): $X$ is the penetration loss and $p$ is the total number of penetrations in the direct path.
+Two penetrations (i.e., in $\&$ out) are considered when the direct path intersects buildings, while the model remains unchanged for path passing through other region types (i.e., with corresponding PLE only).
+Note that penetrations are assumed to always occur for simplicity.}

+\item{\textbf{\emph{Shadowing}} ($\Psi_\sigma$): The shadowing term $\Psi_{\sigma}$ is normally distributed in dB-scale with $N[0,{\sigma}^{2}]$.} \end{itemize} As the region types within the measurement area might not match the intersected regions $N$, equation \eqref{PLPEFs} can be simplified by combining terms with the same PLE.
+That is, if there are $M$ region types, the proposed model can be characterized as

-where $n_i$ is the $i$th PEF and $D_i$ is the coefficient of $i$th PEF after the combination of like terms.
-Because the shadow fading term is modeled by Gaussian distribution in dB scale, the path loss in this model can be expressed as a normally distributed value with the same standard deviation along with a mean value, $N[\mu(n_{i},C),{\sigma}^{2}]$, where \cite{sfnd1}
+where $n_m$ is the $m$th region type PLE and $D_m$ is the corresponding coefficient.
+Also, as the model in dB-scale contains a shadowing term with normal distribution $N[0,{\sigma}^{2}]$, which means, the total path loss in this case is normally distributed with $N[\mu(C,n_{m},X),{\sigma}^{2}]$, where \cite{gus15}